ModiaSim/SignalTables.jl/docs/src/index.md

 A *signal array* has indices `[i1,i2,...,j1,j2,...]` to hold variable elements `[j1,j2,...]` at the `[i1,i2,...]` independent signal(s).
 If an element of a signal array is *not defined* it has a value of *missing*.
-In both dictionaries, additional attributes can be stored, for example units, into texts, variability (continuous, clocked, ...), alias.
+In both dictionaries, additional attributes can be stored, for example units, info texts, variability (continuous, clocked, ...), alias.

 ## Examples